sencao/illumio/README.md

 [Code Structure]

 1. the source code is under folder src.
-2, build and execution scripts are under folder bin.
+2. build and execution scripts are under folder bin.
-3, class files are under folder classes
+3. class files are under folder classes.
-4, the input files for lookup tables and flow logs are under folder tests.
+4. the input files for lookup tables and flow logs are under folder tests.
 Lookup tables are named as lookup[x].csv.
 Flow logs are name as flow[y].log.
-5, the output files are under folder tests\output.
+5. the output files are under folder tests\output.
 Output files are named as output[x]_[y].txt.

 [Environment]

-1, JDK is required to compile and run java code.
+1. JDK is required to compile and run java code.
-2, scripts for build and execution commands require BASH shell.
+2. scripts for build and execution commands require BASH shell.

 [Commands]

-1, build project
+1. build project

     cd bin

     ./build.sh

-2, parse flow logs
+2. parse flow logs

     under folder bin